NetCE - Continuing Education Online

 Upon completion of this course, you should be able to:

-1. Describe the general characteristics of antibiotics and antibiotic resistance.
+1. Describe the general characteristics and mode of action of antibiotics commonly in use.

-3. Discuss the mechanism of action, pharmacokinetics, and effects of penicillins.
+3. Discuss the mechanism of action, pharmacokinetics, and spectrum of activity of natural and extended-spectrum penicillins.

-5. Describe the other beta-lactams, including the carbapenems and monobactams.
+5. Describe the role of carbapenems and monobactams.

-6. Discuss the characteristics of the aminoglycosides, macrolides, and telithromycin.
+6. Discuss the characteristics, expected toxicities, and indications for the use of aminoglycosides, macrolides, and sulfonamides.

-7. Outline the mechanism of action, pharmacokinetics, and effects of the quinolones and the sulfonamides.
+7. Outline the mechanism of action, pharmacokinetics, and advantages inherent to quinolones and the tetracyclines.

 Faculty